Role of the RA

 - Round 3 Screening:

-- Qualified candidates will be asked to attend a group interview process on February 10 at 9:00 AM.
+- Qualified candidates will be asked to attend a group interview process on March 12, 2021.
 The group interview will be mandatory for a candidate to be considered.

 - Interviews will be approximately 30-50 minutes and the interview location will be provided when the interview is scheduled.